darigovresearch/Google-Machine-Learning-Glossary-Flashcards/README.md

 # Google-Machine-Learning-Glossary-Flashcards
-Repository containing Anki Flashcards &amp; source code to revise Machine Learning terms.
+Repository containing Anki Flashcards &amp; source code to revise Machine Learning terms

 ## Introduction
-This repository has taken definitions outlined in [Google's Machine Learning Glossary](https://developers.google.com/machine-learning/glossary/) and put them into a form which can be easily learnt/revised using <a href="https://apps.ankiweb.net/">Anki</a> a cross platform app.
+This repository has taken definitions outlined in [Google's Machine Learning Glossary](https://developers.google.com/machine-learning/glossary/) and put them into a form which can be easily learnt/revised using <a href="https://apps.ankiweb.net/">Anki</a> a cross platform app.<br>
-<p>This README is also avaiable in [Español `[es]`](https://github.com/darigovresearch/Google-Machine-Learning-Glossary-Flashcards/blob/master/README.es.md)  [Français `[fr]`](https://github.com/darigovresearch/Google-Machine-Learning-Glossary-Flashcards/issues/1) [한국인 `[ko]`](https://github.com/darigovresearch/Google-Machine-Learning-Glossary-Flashcards/issues/8) [中文 `[zh]`](https://github.com/darigovresearch/Google-Machine-Learning-Glossary-Flashcards/issues/5)</p>
+This README is also avaiable in [Español `[es]`](https://github.com/darigovresearch/Google-Machine-Learning-Glossary-Flashcards/blob/master/README.es.md)  [Français `[fr]`](https://github.com/darigovresearch/Google-Machine-Learning-Glossary-Flashcards/issues/1) [한국인 `[ko]`](https://github.com/darigovresearch/Google-Machine-Learning-Glossary-Flashcards/issues/8) [中文 `[zh]`](https://github.com/darigovresearch/Google-Machine-Learning-Glossary-Flashcards/issues/5)

 ## Notes
 Please note the modifications which have been made & where you can find updates.